tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 ## Others' experiences

 I'm not alone in my thoughts about the importance of product overviews and getting started tutorials.
-In a recent blog post, [Balancing action with narration: Creating product overviews and getting started tutorials to satisfy both try-first and read-first learning modes](/blog/balancing-action-with-narration-create-content-to-satisfy-opportunistic-and-systematic/#commento) I floated an idea about presenting on these topics, sharing a similar overview I described as above, and asked my blog readers to agree or disagree with this statement: "Product overviews and getting started tutorials are essential but often neglected topics in documentation."
+In a recent blog post, [Balancing action with narration: Creating product overviews and getting started tutorials to satisfy both try-first and read-first learning modes](/blog/balancing-action-with-narration-create-content-to-satisfy-opportunistic-and-systematic/#commento), I floated an idea about presenting on these topics, sharing a similar overview I described as above, and asked my readers to agree or disagree with this statement: "Product overviews and getting started tutorials are essential but often neglected topics in documentation."
+Here are the results:

 <a class="noCrossRef" href="https://www.questionpro.com/t/7Bl4niZmV4G"><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/prod_overviews_started_survey.png" alt="Survey about product overviews and getting started tutorials" /></a>